Rigorous Bounds on Light-by-Light Scattering: Introduction

 where the constants $g_2$ and $f_2$ are related to Euler--Heisenberg coefficients simply by

-It is known that both $a_1>0$ and $a_2>0$ are positive \cite{Cheung:2014ega, Bellazzini:2016xrt, Falkowski, Bellazzini:2019xts}.
 In the present work, we find a number of further interesting bounds, including: \begin{itemize} \item A two-sided bound for the ratio $g_3/g_2$ of the form \mbox{$- 4.828427<\frac{g_3 M^2}{g_2} \leqslant1$}.
-The upper bound is optimal, while the lower bound is weakly sensitive to the numerical precision (number of null constraints), to be specified below. \item A closed allowed region in the space spanned by the parameters $\frac{g_{4,1}M^4}{g_2}$, $\frac{g_{4,2}M^4}{g_2}$, see figure~\ref{fig:g41g42}.
+The upper bound is optimal, while the lower bound is weakly sensitive to the numerical precision (number of null constraints), to be specified below. \item A finite allowed region in the space spanned by the parameters $\frac{g_{4,1}M^4}{g_2}$, $\frac{g_{4,2}M^4}{g_2}$, see figure~\ref{fig:g41g42}.
 In this parameter space, we compare our bound on $(g_{4,1},g_{4,2})$ to the one found in \cite{Arkani-Hamed:2020blm}.

-\item A closed allowed region in the space of couplings $f_2,f_3,f_4, g_3, g_{4,1}, g_{4,2}$, normalized to $g_2$ and multiplied by the appropriate power of $M$.
-Sections of this region are shown in figures~\ref{fig:f2-dependence}, \ref{fig:g3f3}, \ref{fig:g41g42}, \ref{fig:g3g4} and \ref{fig:g3f4}. \end{itemize} Additionally, we find that a number of our bounds are saturated by amplitudes that arise from integrating a single massive scalar or axion at tree-level.
+\item A finite allowed region in the space of couplings $f_2,f_3,f_4, g_3, g_{4,1}, g_{4,2}$, normalized to $g_2$ and multiplied by the appropriate power of $M$.
+Sections of this region are shown in figures~\ref{fig:f2-dependence}, \ref{fig:g3f3}, \ref{fig:g41g42}, \ref{fig:g3g4} and \ref{fig:g3f4}. \end{itemize} Perhaps more interestingly, we find that a number of our bounds are saturated by amplitudes that arise from integrating a single massive scalar or axion at tree-level.
 We find that this is not the case for amplitudes arising from integrating out a massive graviton.
 Thus the scalar and axion tree-level exchange amplitudes are extremal, and those of graviton exchange are not.

 The outline of the paper is the following: In section~\ref{sec:setup}, we show explicitly how to parameterize the low-energy (EFT) amplitudes in terms of symmetric polynomials of Mandelstam invariants, and the high-energy amplitudes in terms of partial waves with unknown but positive spectral densities.
 In section~\ref{sec:three}, we derive sum rules and null constraints by applying dispersion relations to these amplitudes, and use use them in section~\ref{sec:results} to derive both analytic and numerical bounds on the EFT coefficients.
-Section~\ref{sec:results} also contains a comparison with partial UV completions deriving from integrating out massive particles at tree-level or one-loop level.
+Section~\ref{sec:results} also contains a comparison with partial UV completions derived from integrating out massive particles at tree-level or one-loop level.
 We finish with a discussion and some appendices providing more details on some aspects mentioned in the main text.